jo77x/Homework_PTB/README.md

-if you want to try this at your PC you have to change the dirt of the jpeg to your location @"Gesichter laden"
+if you want to try this at your PC you have to change the directory of the jpeg file to your location @"Gesichter laden" is where you have to make the change